Jambukeswarar Temple, Thiruvanaikaval: Goddess Akilandeshwari's shrine

 The temples idols are installed opposite to each other - Such temples are known as Upadesa Sthalams.
 As the Devi was like a student and Jambukeswara like a Guru (teacher) in this temple, there is no Thiru Kalyanam (marriage) conducted in this temple for Shiva and Parvathi, unlike the other Shiva temples.
 The sannathy of the goddess Akilandeshwari and the sannathy of Prasanna Vinayaka are in the shape of the pranava manthra called "Aum".
 It is believed that the Amman in the temple was in deep anger hence during one of Adi Sankara's visit he installed the Prasanna Ganapathy idol right opposite to her Sannathy and installed a pair of Sri Chakra thaatankas (ear-rings) to reduce her anger.

 The sculpture of Ekapada Trimurti, an aspect of Shiva with the deities Vishnu and Brahma emerging from it, is present in the temple, which can be seen only in Thyagaraja Temple, Tiruvottiyur.

 There are lot of inscriptions from various Chola kings from 11th - 12th century indicating grants to the temple.
 The temple was widely expanded by Hoysala king, Someswara, the son of Vira Narasimha.
 During 1236-37 CE, he built a lot of shrines namely Vallaliswara, Padumalisvara, Vira Narasingeswara and Somleswara evidently named after his grandfather Ballalla II, grandmother Padmaladevei, father Vira Narasimha and aunt Somala Devi.
 The 7-tiered rajagopuram is also believed to have constructed by the Hoysala king.
 There are separate shrines beyond the temple compound namely Aadhi having a typical structure as the main shrines.
 The temple and its pagodas were subject to frequent conquest between French and English forces between 1751 and 1755 CE.
-The temple is being widely maintained by Vellalars and the Nattukottai Chettiars during the 19th and early 20th centuries.
+The temple is being widely maintained by Vellalars and the Nattukottai Nagarathars during the 19th and early 20th centuries.

-Religious significance of the temple
+Religious significance

 Pancha Bhoota Sthalam (Sanskrit: पञ्चभूतस्थलानि Pañcabhūtasthalāni) refers to the five Shiva temples, each representing the manifestation of the five prime elements of nature - space, air, fire, water, earth.
 Pancha indicates five, Bhoota means elements and Sthala means place.
 All these temples are located in South India with four of these temples at Tamil Nadu and one at Andhra Pradesh.
 The five elements are believed to be enshrined in the five lingams and each of the lingams representing Shiva in the temple have five different names based on the elements they represent.
 In the Thiruvaanaikaval temple, Shiva is said to have manifested himself in the form of water (Appu Lingam).
 The other four manifestations are Prithivi Lingam (representing land) at Ekambareswarar Temple, Akasa Lingam (representing sky) at Thillai Nataraja Temple, Chidambaram, Agni Lingam (representing fire) at Annamalaiyar Temple and Vayu Lingam (representing air) at Srikalahasti Temple.